anmolsudhakar/RESTful-Web-Service-Spring-Boot/Problem.md

 - This is a simple Blog writing application where users can perform CRUD (CREATE, RETRIEVE, UPDATE and DELETE) operations on blogs.
 - Properties are

-  int blogId;
+  -  int blogId;
-  String blogTitle;
+  - String blogTitle;
-  String authorName;
+  - String authorName;
-  String blogContent;
+  - String blogContent;

 To do the exercise, complete the following steps:

-**Note**: Classes provided in this exercise will show compilation errors when the exercise is cloned locally.
 You need to go through the comments thoroughly and complete the application.

     1. Manage dependencies in pom.xml.
-    2. Complete the classes and methods by analyzing the test code, so that there are no compilation errors.
+    2. Complete the classes and methods by analyzing the senario.
     3. Implement the CRUD Operations on Blog :

           +Write a method as per the below requirements